cyberbotics/webots/docs/reference/hinge2joint.md

 In other words, this joint cannot be statically based.

 ### Field Summary

+- `jointParameters`: This field optionally specifies a [HingeJointParameters](hingejointparameters.md) node.
+It contains, among others, the joint position, the axis position expressed in relative coordinates, the stop positions and suspension parameters.
+If the `jointParameters` field is left empty, default values of the [HingeJointParameters](hingejointparameters.md) node apply.

 - `jointParameters2`: This field optionally specifies a [JointParameters](jointparameters.md) node.
 It contains, among others, the joint position, the axis position expressed in relative coordinates and the stop positions.